Matt-Wilshaw/roots-and-shoots/README.md

 git clone https://github.com/your-username/your-repo-name.git

-- Then navigate into the project directory: cd your-repo-name
+- Then navigate into the project directory: cd your-repo-name.

-Replace your-username and your-repo-name with your actual GitHub username and repository name.
+- Replace your-username and your-repo-name with your actual GitHub username and repository name.

 #### 2. Open the Project in VS Code

-use a new terminal and enter code .
+- use a new terminal and enter code .

-If code . doesn’t work, open the folder manually in VS Code.
+- If code . doesn’t work, open the folder manually in VS Code.

-** For Static HTML/CSS/JS Projects **
+- For Static HTML/CSS/JS Projects
 You can open index.html directly in a browser or use Live Server:

-Right-click index.html → Open with Live Server
+- Right-click index.html → Open with Live Server

-Or click the "Go Live" button in the bottom-right corner of VS Code if you have live server installed.
+- Or click the "Go Live" button in the bottom-right corner of VS Code if you have live server installed.

 #### 3. Open live site hosted on GitHub